Croix Bethune

-Croix Collette Bethune (/ˈkrɔɪ bəˈθuːn/ CROY-_-bə-THOON; born March 14, 2001) is an American professional soccer player who plays as an attacking midfielder for the Washington Spirit of the National Women's Soccer League (NWSL) and the United States national team.
+Croix Collette Bethune (/ˈkrɔɪ bəˈθuːn/ CROY-_-bə-THOON; born March 14, 2001) is an American professional soccer player who plays as an attacking midfielder for the Kansas City Current of the National Women's Soccer League (NWSL) and the United States national team.

-Bethune played college soccer for the USC Trojans and Georgia Bulldogs, twice being named first-team All-American, before being selected by the Spirit third overall in the 2024 NWSL Draft.
-She tied the league's single-season assist record in her first season and was named the NWSL Rookie of the Year and Midfielder of the Year.
-Bethune also won a gold medal with the U.S. national team at the 2024 Paris Olympics.
+Bethune played college soccer for the USC Trojans and Georgia Bulldogs, twice being named first-team All-American.
+She was selected third overall by the Washington Spirit in the 2024 NWSL Draft, tying the league's single-season assist record as a rookie and being named the NWSL Rookie of the Year and the NWSL Midfielder of the Year.
+She was named to the NWSL Best XI both seasons she played with the Spirit.
+She also won a gold medal with the United States at the 2024 Paris Olympics.

 Early life

 Bethune was raised in Alpharetta, Georgia, the daughter of United States Air Force members Richard and Jean Bethune, and has a brother.
 She started playing soccer at age three or four.
 When she was four, her parents were stationed Stratford-upon-Avon, England, for three and a half years, where she played with boys because there was no girls' team.
 She played club soccer for the ECNL's Concorde Fire Soccer Club in Atlanta and was named to the national Best XI in 2017 and 2018.
 She played one season of high school soccer at Alpharetta High School.
 She also played basketball in high school but chose to focus on soccer after recovering from an ACL tear while training with the national under-17 team.
 She committed to the University of Southern California over schools including Florida State, Duke, and UCLA.